-Agency licensure and certification-Fee requirements.

-- (1) Payment of licensing and specific program certification fees required under this chapter must be included with the initial application, renewal application, or with requests for other services. - (2) Payment of fees must be made by check, bank draft, electronic transfer, or money order made payable to the department. - (3) The department may refund one-half of the application fee if an application is withdrawn before certification or denial. - (4) Fees will not be refunded when licensure or certification is denied, revoked, or suspended. - (5) The department charges the following fees for approved substance use disorder treatment programs:
+- WAC 246-341-0365 Agency licensure and certification-Fee requirements.
+(1) Payment of licensing and specific program certification fees required under this chapter must be included with the initial application, renewal application, or with requests for other services. - (2) Payment of fees must be made by check, bank draft, electronic transfer, or money order made payable to the department. - (3) The department may refund one-half of the application fee if an application is withdrawn before certification or denial. - (4) Fees will not be refunded when licensure or certification is denied, revoked, or suspended. - (5) The department charges the following fees for approved substance use disorder treatment programs:

-Application fees for agency certification for approved substance use disorder treatment programs New agency application \$1,000 Branch agency application \$500 Application to add one or more services \$200 Application to change ownership \$500 Initial and annual certification fees for withdrawal management, residential, and nonresidential services Withdrawal management and \$100 per licensed bed, per year, for agencies not renewing
+Application fees for agency certification for approved substance use disorder treatment programs New agency application \$1,000 Branch agency application \$500 Application to add one or more services \$200 Application to change ownership \$500 Initial and annual certification fees for withdrawal management, residential, and nonresidential services Withdrawal management and residential services \$100 per licensed bed, per year, for agencies not renewing certification through deeming

-Application fees for agency certification for approved substance use disorder treatment programs residential services certification through deeming \$50 per licensed bed, per year, for agencies renewing certification through deeming per WAC 388-877-0310 Nonresidential services \$750 per year for agencies not renewing certification through deeming \$200 per year for agencies certified through deeming per WAC 388-877-0310 Complaint/critical incident investigation fees All agencies \$1,000 per substantiated complaint investigation and \$1,000 per substantiated critical incident investigation that results in a requirement for corrective action
+A 1: .: .: .: Application fees for agency certification for approved substance use disorder treatment programs \$50 per licensed bed, per year, for agencies renewing certification through deeming per WAC 246-341-0310 Nonresidential services \$750 per year for agencies not renewing certification through deeming \$200 per year for agencies certified through deeming per WAC 246-341-0310 Complaint/critical incident investigation fees All agencies \$1,000 per substantiated complaint investigation and \$1,000 per substantiated critical incident investigation that results in a requirement for corrective action